 THEN, Noah started building the ark.
 We don’t know how long it took to build the ark, but we do know it was less than 98 years.

 Noah didn’t have to go out and gather the animals like most books and movies show.
 God said the animals would come to Noah, and that’s exactly what happened (Gen. 6:20, 7:9).
 He didn’t load animals from every SPECIES.
-There were some from every KIND.
+There were some of every KIND.
 Two pigs, two dogs, two camels, etc. Seven pairs of clean animals, such as goats, deer, cows, and birds.
 Not near as many animals as some think.
 God is smart.
 He probably sent young animals.
 They would be smaller, so they wouldn’t take up much space, and they would live longer and produce more young to repopulate the earth.

 THEN, at the end of the seven days, after he had done everything that God had instructed him to do, Noah and his family got on the ark.

 THEN, God shut the door.